m-abs/nativescript-crosswalk/README.md

 Based the original WebView by Telerik for NativeScript.

-This is inteneded as a dropin-replacement for ui/web-view in NativeScript that uses Crosswalk from (https://crosswalk-project.org/) inplace of android.webview and UIWebView for iOS
+This is intended as a dropin replacement for the ui/web-view component from NativeScript.
+On Android it uses Crosswalk from (https://crosswalk-project.org/) inplace of android.webkit.webview.
+On iOS it uses WKWebView in stead of the old UIWebview.

-iOS wrapper to be written, don't have a working mac at the moment.
+iOS part hasn't been written yet, since I don't have access to an Mac at the moment.